syncfusion-content/fileformat-docs/File-Formats/DocIO/Find-item-in-word-document.md

         Xamarin.Forms.DependencyService.Get<ISave>().SaveAndView("Sample.docx", "application/msword", outputStream);
     }
 }
-//Download the helper files from the following link to save the stream as file and open the file for viewing in Xamarin platform
+//Download the helper files from the following link to save the stream as file and open the file for viewing in the Xamarin platform
 //https://help.syncfusion.com/file-formats/docio/create-word-document-in-xamarin#helper-files-for-xamarin
 {% endhighlight %}

 {% endtabs %}

-T> Passing null for both the property names and property values in above APIs, you can also find an item in a Word document without relying on any property.
+T> Passing null for both the property names and property values in the above APIs, you can also find an item in a Word document without relying on any property.